« View All Posts

 All foam contractors, like all other contractors, will have a minimum charge that can vary depending on several variables.
 In most cases, that minimum charge can vary between $1,000 and $2,000, depending on the contractor.

-RetroFoam of Michigan is no exception, as we have a minimum charge between $1,600 and $2,000 depending on the project and the type of foam insulation used.
+RetroFoam of Michigan is no exception, as we have a minimum charge of $2,000 depending on the project and the type of foam insulation used.
 This isn’t to get more money out of homeowners, it’s to help cover the cost of operations, but we’ll get more in-depth on that in a moment.

 In our continued efforts to educate homeowners on all things insulation, we’ll break down why insulation contractors have a minimum charge and what it really means to you the homeowner.